nus-cs2103/website-base/admin/appendixE-gitHub.md

   * Optionally, future milestones are revised based on what you experienced in the current milestone %%&nbsp;e.g. if you could not finish all issues assigned to the current milestone, it is a sign that you overestimated how much you can do in a week, which means you might want to reduce the issues assigned to future milestones to match that observation%%.

-  * Doing a 'release' on GitHub is optional for v1.1 and v1.2 but compulsory from v1.3.
+  * Doing a 'release' on GitHub is optional for v1.2 but compulsory from v1.3.

 </div>